Tax return: Which insurance policies are tax-deductible and how you can benefit

 Term life insurance

-Disability insurance (as a standalone contract)
+Occupational disability insurance (as a standalone policy)

 Unemployment insurance

-Advertising costs: Deduct professional insurance without limit
+Work-related expenses: Deduct professional insurance premiums without limit

-Professional liability insurance: Essential for many professions such as doctors or architects.
+Professional liability insurance: essential for many professions such as doctors or architects.

-Non-deductible insurance: These policies are excluded
+Non-deductible insurance policies: These policies are excluded

-Pure travel luggage or cancellation insurance.
+Pure travel luggage or trip cancellation insurance.

 Pet health insurance (exception: guide dogs or therapy dogs).